 - Understand your obligations under the Irish (EU) customs authorities - contact the Irish Revenue Commissioners with any Brexit related queries by emailing firstname.lastname@example.org.

 No. A UK-issued EORI number will not be valid in the EU in the absence of an arrangement on the EU-UK relationship e.g. reciprocal arrangements.
 In a 'no deal' situation such an arrangement will not be in place.
 Therefore, in order to continue trading with the UK as a third country, you must apply for an EORI number through the Irish Revenue Commissioners.

-Declarations are made online to the Irish Revenue Commissioners through the Revenue AEP System.
+Export declarations are made online to the Irish Revenue Commissioners through the Revenue AEP System.
+Import declarations for all imports from outside of the EU (this will only apply to GB from 1 January 2021) should be made on the Revenue AIS system.
+However, Revenue are permitting the continued use of the AEP system for imports until March 2021.
 The accuracy of the data and document is hugely important- incorrect data and declarations will cause delays and increase costs for your business.